nihr43/docs/kubernetes/k3s_on_alpine_linux.md

 - `minio-prod`: core data store for many services.
 Using `MINIO_STORAGE_CLASS_STANDARD=EC:3` and overprovisioning 6 instances on 3 physical nodes, I'm safe to reboot/rebuild any one server or any two containers.  minio doesn't support odd numbered cluster sizes for some reason.
 These are not load balanced; just a single vip via keepalived for maximum transfer throughput.
 Tuning haproxy for object storage can be tricky.

 The physical nodes only run lxd, k3s, and some standard daemons like sshd, filebeat, haveged.
 All other services are contained.
+Containers will occasionally require kernel parameters be set.
+This is done by a play in my "physical" playbook.

 tcp load balancers for the lxd management api are themselves running in lxd.